Animal Tallow as a Renewable Feedstock

-Animal tallow – a rendered form of fat which includes beef tallow, pork lard, and chicken fat – is an increasingly attractive feedstock option for biodiesel manufacturers in North America and Europe due to its availability, comparatively low cost, and high cetane number (an important quality parameter for diesel fuel).
-As an ISCC-certified global supplier of biofuel materials, Targray is well-positioned to help meet the international biodiesel sector’s growing need for affordable feedstocks like tallow.
+Animal tallow – a rendered form of fat which includes beef tallow, pork lard, and chicken fat – is an increasingly attractive feedstock option for renewable fuel manufacturers in North America and Europe due to its availability, comparatively low cost, and high cetane number.
+As an ISCC-certified international supplier of bio-based fuels and feedstock, Targray is well-positioned to help meet the renewable fuel market’s growing need for sustainable feedstock supply solutions.

 - International sourcing network of ISCC-certified animal tallow feedstock suppliers